 In addition, the Company has used reinsurance to effect the acquisition or disposition of certain blocks of business.
-The Company had reinsurance recoverables of \$1.69 billion and \$1.68 billion as of December 31, 2012 and 2011, respectively, due from Prudential related to the disposal of substantially all of its variable annuity business that was effected through reinsurance agreements.
-In 2012, premiums and contract charges of \$128 million, contract benefits of \$91 million, interest credited to contractholder funds of \$23 million, and operating costs and expenses of \$25 million were ceded to Prudential.
-In 2011, premiums and contract charges of \$152 million, contract benefits of \$121 million, interest credited to contract benefits of \$152 million credited to contractholder funds of \$29 million, and operating costs and expenses of \$31 million were ceded to Prudential.
-In addition, as of December 31, 2012 and 2011 the Company had reinsurance recoverables of \$160 million and \$165 million, respectively, due from subsidiaries of Citigroup (Triton Insurance and American Health and Life Insurance) and Scottish Re (U.S.) Inc. in connection with the disposition of substantially all of the direct response distribution business in 2003.
+The Company had reinsurance recoverables of \$1.51 billion and \$1.69 billion as of December 31, 2013 and 2012, respectively, due from Prudential related to the disposal of substantially all of its variable annuity business that was effected through reinsurance agreements.
+In 2013, premiums and contract charges of \$120 million, contract benefits of \$139 million, interest credited to contractholder funds of \$22 million, and operating costs and expenses of \$23 million were ceded to Prudential.
+In 2012, premiums and contract charges of \$128 million, contract benefits of \$91 million, interest credited to contractholder funds of \$23 million, and operating costs and expenses of \$152 million, contract benefits of \$121 million, interest credited to contractholder funds of \$20 million, and operating costs and expenses of \$152 million were ceded to Prudential.
+In addition, as of December 31, 2013 and 2012 the Company had reinsurance recoverables of \$156 million and \$160 million, respectively, due from subsidiaries of Citigroup (Triton Insurance and American Health and Life Insurance) and Scottish Re (U.S.) Inc. in connection with the disposition of substantially all of the direct response distribution business in 2003.